Manufacturers Trust Company Building: Landmark designations

-As early as 1979, the LPC considered making the Manufacturers Trust Company Building an official city landmark, but because the building was less than 30 years old, it was not yet eligible for such a designation.
-The LPC first held hearings to grant landmark status to the building's exterior in 1985 and 1986, but the property was not designated because of opposition at the time from Manufacturers Hanover and Mutual Life.
-A subsequent set of three hearings were held in 1989 and 1990.
+When the New York City Landmarks Preservation Commission (LPC) first considered granting landmark status to the Manufacturers Trust Company Building in 1979, the structure was too new to qualify for that designation.
+The agency held hearings on designating the building's exterior in 1985 and 1986, but Manufacturers Hanover and Mutual Life opposed landmark status at the time.
+Three more hearings were held in 1989 and 1990.
+By then, the closure or downsizing of several bank buildings in New York City had prompted renewed interest in their preservation.

-The LPC designated the Manufacturers Trust Company Building's exterior, along with the Ford Foundation Building and the CBS Building, as city landmarks on October 21, 1997.
-A separate landmark designation was granted to a portion of the Manufacturers Trust Company Building's interior on February 15, 2011.
-The interior landmark designation only covered the banking spaces on the first and second floors, and excluded the offices on the third through fifth floors as well as the basement.
-In designating the interior as a landmark, Commission chairman Robert B. Tierney said that the building's "luminous ceilings, spacious floor plans, white marble piers and other minimalist features blur the distinction between inside and out".
+The LPC designated the building's exterior, along with the Ford Foundation Building and the CBS Building, as city landmarks on October 21, 1997.
+A separate landmark designation was granted to a portion of the interior on February 15, 2011, covering the banking spaces on the first and second floors.
+LPC chairman Robert B. Tierney cited the ceilings, floor plans, and minimalist design as reasons for the landmark designation.

 Awards

-The building's original design received the Architectural League of New York's Gold Medal for Architecture in 1955 and the Municipal Art Society's Plaque of Commendation the same year.
-The Fifth Avenue Association gave the building an Award for Excellence the next year.
-The 2012 renovation and adaptive reuse received a 2013 American Institute of Architects New York City Chapter Design Award and a 2013 Architectural Record "Good Design is Good Business" award.
+The design received the Architectural League of New York's Gold Medal for Architecture and the Municipal Art Society's Plaque of Commendation in 1955.
+A local group, the Fifth Avenue Association, gave the building an Award for Excellence the next year.
+The renovation received a 2013 American Institute of Architects New York City Chapter Design Award and a 2013 Architectural Record "Good Design Is Good Business" award.